cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 -  600,000 ATOMs well be donated after funding start
 -  Knowledge Graph well be increased by 1B links

-In addition to each requirement we add one more: set of `146` active validators must have lasted at least 10.000 blocks.
+In addition to each requirement we add one more: set of `100` active validators must have lasted at least `10.000` blocks.
 In another case, the Game would be considered as unsuccessful and restarted.
+The total number of `146` validators is to be noted.
+This way, the hard requirement is `100` during `10,000` blocks.
+If we'll achieve more we can open additional bonuses.
+> ***what kind of bonuses?***

 The Game result and distribution significantly influenced by the Funding results.
 The following criteria form a basis for payouts in the Game of Links: